mevdschee/php-crud-api/README.md

 The "`/geojson`" endpoint will only show what is allowed in your session.
 It also supports a "geometry" parameter to indicate the name of the geometry column in case the table has more than one of them.
+The following Geometry types are supported by the GeoJSON implementation:

+  - Point
+  - MultiPoint
+  - LineString
+  - MultiLineString
+  - Polygon
+  - MultiPolygon

-Add the "geojson" controller in the configuration to enable this functionality.
+NB: You need to add the "geojson" controller in the configuration to enable the GeoJSON functionality.

 ### Authentication